jhalmu/BrowserHistoryPractise/README.md

 - Finded way to manipulate browser_history's interesting data-stream.
 I wanted to cut urls to have only domains.
 Cleaned date-data 'cos I could.
 Succeed with domain-thing after hard "my way" trying.
 Tuples and strings, fun.
 - This uses Firefox as The Browser as it is anyway.
 But using another browsers ok too, see footnote *)

+3.6.2022
+- Started to add FastApi, but not yet.
+Saved that for another project.
+New idea is start new cloud postgres database so my I can show world wide what I am browsing.
+Thinking [hasura](hasura.io) and of course that that...

 ## TODO
 - [X] Data-stream